redstone99/hass-alert2/README.md

 alert2:
   defaults:
     notifier: foo # notifier name to use for most alerts
-    summary_notifier: foo # notifier to use for summaries (eg when throttling ends)
+    summary_notifier: foo # notifier to use for summaries (e.g. when throttling ends)
     throttle_fires_per_mins: [ 10, 60 ] # throttle notifications for any alert that fires
                                         # more than 10x in 60 minutes
 ```